zakimzf/tenset/README.md

 ### How to manage contract
 To start working with the contract you should follow theese steps:
-1. Compile the conttract using Remix with `enamble optimization` flag and compiler version set to 0.6.2
+1. Compile the contract using Remix with `enamble optimization` flag and compiler version set to 0.6.2
 2. Deploy the contract using Remix + MetaMask.
 Set Gas limit to 7,000,000 (actually 6,433,413).

 ### Wallets with ERC20 support